prakharmrsl/easypcceo.github.io/pages/gpu-memory-clock-speed.md

 There’s the GPU’s name, the core clock speed, the amount of onboard VRAM, and finally there’s the clock speed of the VRAM.

-When choosing a GPU you would, of course, want to compare the raw performance of each individual graphics card and graphics card model.
+But how important is your memory clock, really?

-One thing that varies between third-party models, is the memory clock.
-The core clock can vary as well, but we’ll cover that elsewhere.
+**The memory clock of your GPU may actually be almost as important as your core clock, if not more important.**

-Most people tend to look at just the core clock for a scope on what kind of FPS they should be expecting in games, but does the memory clock affect that at all?
-In the following article we will cover exactly how GPU memory clock affects FPS, if it even does…
+In the following article we will cover exactly how important GPU memory clock speed is for gaming, so you can make a more informed decision.

 ## Does Memory Clock Speed Affect FPS?